Cardiff School of Sport

-The Cardiff School of Sport is a department of the Cardiff School of Sport and Health Sciences at Cardiff Metropolitan University, that provides sport, physical education and dance degrees and courses in Wales and the UK.
+The Cardiff School of Sport is a department of the Cardiff School of Sport and Health Sciences at Cardiff Metropolitan University, that provides sport, physical education and dance degrees in Cardiff, Wales.

 The school was originally established in c.
-1949, however following the merger with the Cardiff School of Health Sciences, in September 2017, it became part of the Cardiff School of Sport and Health Sciences.
+1949, however following the merger with the Cardiff School of Health Sciences in September 2017, it became part of the Cardiff School of Sport and Health Sciences.

 Description

-The Cardiff School of Sport is situated on the Cyncoed Campus just outside Cardiff City Centre.
+The Cardiff School of Sport is situated on the Cyncoed campus just outside Cardiff city centre.
 The School has international recognition and attracts students from many countries.
 School staff are involved in coaching, advising international sports squads, contributing to UK boards of governance in sport and are members of advisory panels that shape the future of the British sport, PE and recreation industry.
-Seventeen staff and former students attended the 2008 Olympic Games and Paralympic Games.
+Seventeen staff and former students attended the 2008 Summer Olympics and 2008 Summer Paralympics.